 hibiscus | 20 L.E | 50 TO 100 L.E |

-Alcohol is allowed and available in designated stores in all major cities, as well as in all tourist accommodations, hotels, Nile cruises, and certain restaurants and cafés.
+You can find alcohol in designated stores across all major cities, as well as in tourist accommodations, hotels, Nile cruises, and certain restaurants and cafés.

 - Limoon: A delicious summer cocktail made with squeezed lemon juice, water, and sugar, served over ice.